 Separation, isolation or extraction of whey protein from a whey protein containing sample may further include using a support such as a column, membrane or slide.
 Solid supports may include supports involving silica.
-In some embodiare not limited to, columns and filters such as glass fiber filters or columns, cellulose, polymer-based monolithic supports, beads, gels or resins.
+In some embodiments, the silica is glass.
+Supports may further include, but are not limited to, columns and filters such as glass fiber filters or columns, cellulose, polymer-based monolithic supports, beads, gels or resins.